 \subsection{Algorithm Overview}

 An effective reconstruction algorithm for cluster counting must efficiently and accurately determine the number of primary ionizations in a waveform.
-As introduced in Sec. \ref{sec:intro}, the cluster counting algorithm is usually decomposed into two steps: peak-finding and clusterization.
-The peak-finding detects peaks from both primary and secondary ionizations.
-While the clusterization discriminates primary ionizations from the peaks detected in the previous step.

-The traditional peak-finding algorithm utilizes first and second derivatives on the waveform~\cite{Zhao_2024}.
+As introduced in Sec. \ref{sec:intro}, the cluster-counting algorithm is typically decomposed into two steps: peak finding and clusterization.
+Peaks from both primary and secondary ionizations were detected, while clusterization discriminates primary ionizations from the peaks detected in the previous step.
+The traditional peak-finding algorithm uses the first and second derivatives of a waveform~\cite{Zhao_2024}.
 Ionization electron pulses, characterized by a swift rise (mere nanoseconds) and prolonged decay (tens of nanoseconds), yield pronounced derivative values, facilitating peak identification.
 Higher-order derivatives enhance hidden peak detection but increase noise susceptibility.
-To mitigate high noise levels, pre-processing with low-pass filters, such as moving averages, is recommended before applying derivatives.
-For clusterization, a peak-merging algorithm is employed.
-Electrons from a single primary cluster, typically localized spatially, exhibit proximate arrival times at the sensing wire, forming discernible clusters in the waveform.
-Timing information from peak detection aids in distinguishing primary from secondary electron signals.
+To mitigate high noise levels, preprocessing with low-pass filters, such as moving averages, is recommended before applying derivatives.
+For clusterization, a peak-merging algorithm was used.
+Electrons from a single primary cluster, which are typically spatially localized, exhibit proximate arrival times at the sensing wire, forming discernible clusters in the waveform.
+Timing information from peak detection aids in distinguishing primary and secondary electron signals.
 Nonetheless, due to potential overlap between electrons from distinct primary clusters, a precise peak-merging requirement is crucial for the clusterization algorithm.

-The aforementioned traditional rule-based algorithms, which are dependent on incomplete raw hit information usage and human expertise, often fail to reach the state-of-the-art performance.
-In stark contrast, ML-based algorithms harness an abundance of labeled samples for supervised learning, adeptly extracting intricate data features.
-As for the cluster counting, in the first step, a long short-term memory (LSTM) network is employed to discriminate between signals and noise.
-Both primary and secondary ionization signals are detected in this step.
-The second step of the algorithm, clusterization, is achieved through a dynamic graph neural network (DGCNN).
-The DGCNN is used to further classify whether a detected peak in the first step is from primary ionization or not.
+The aforementioned traditional rule-based algorithms, which depend on incomplete raw hit information and human expertise, often fail to achieve state-of-the-art performance.
+In contrast, ML-based algorithms harness an abundance of labeled samples for supervised learning, directly extracting intricate data features.
+In the first step of cluster counting, a long short-term memory (LSTM) network is employed to discriminate between signals and noise.
+Both the primary and secondary ionization signals are detected during this step.
+The second step of the algorithm, clusterization, is achieved using a dynamic graph neural network (DGCNN).
+The DGCNN is used to classify whether a detected peak in the first step originates from primary ionization.